caspiankeyes/AISecForge-arXiv-Publication/README.md

 ## 5. Conclusion

-The LLMSecForge AI Security Taxonomy and Benchmarking Methodology establishes a comprehensive framework for systematically assessing, measuring, and improving AI system security.
+The AISecForge AI Security Taxonomy and Benchmarking Methodology establishes a comprehensive framework for systematically assessing, measuring, and improving AI system security.
 By providing standardized vulnerability classification, quantifiable security metrics, and direct regulatory mapping, it enables organizations to:

 1. **Implement Structured Security Programs**: Establish comprehensive security assessment and improvement processes based on industry standards.